AmaraFinbarrs/AmaraFinbarrs/README.md

 ## I'm a software developer that specializes in Full-Stack Web Applications

 - 👑 I'm currently on a journey to become a Ruby on Rails guru
-- ✍🏽 I'm currently building a productivity app called Prodact
+- ✍🏽 I'm currently building projects to add to my portfolio
-- 💻 2022 Goal: Land a Software Development role | I achieved this goal in July 2022.
+- 💻 Fun fact: I landed my first software development role in July 2022; although I didn't start until November.
 Thank God Most High!
-- ✨ Fun Fact: I love to write fictional stories that explore my creativity, faith, and life.

 ## My current role

 I am working in the Legal Innovation Lab Wales development team.
-We mostly use Rails to build proof of concepts web apps.
+We primarily use Rails to build web apps that serve as a proof-of-concept.
 These apps primarily address gaps in the LegalTech sector.

 ## My Stack so far...